-Throughout the California Common Core State Standards for Mathematics (CA CCSSM), specific standards for higher mathematics are marked with a ★ symbol to indicate they are modeling standards.
+Throughout the CA CCSSM, specific standards for higher mathematics are marked with a symbol to indicate that they are modeling standards.
 Modeling at the higher mathematics level goes beyond the simple application of previously constructed mathematics and includes real-world problems.
-True modeling begins with students asking a question about the world around them, and the mathematics is then constructed in the process of attempting to answer the question.
-When students are presented with a real-world situation and challenged to ask a question, all sorts of new issues arise: Which of the quantities present in this situation are known and unknown?
-Can a table of data be made?
-Is there a functional relationship in this situation?
-Students need to decide on a solution path, which may need to be revised.
+True modeling begins with students asking a question about the world around them, and mathematics is then constructed in the process of attempting to answer the question.
+When students are presented with a real-world situation and challenged to ask a question, all sorts of new issues arise (e.g., Which of the quantities present in this situation are known, and which are unknown?).
+Students need to decide on a solution path that may need to be revised.
 They make use of tools such as calculators, dynamic geometry software, or spreadsheets.
-They try to use previously derived models (e.g., linear functions), but may find that a new equation or function will apply.
-In addition, students may see when trying to answer their question that solving an equation arises as a necessity and that the equation often involves the specific instance of knowing the output value of a function at an unknown input value.
+They try to use previously derived models (e.g., linear functions), but may find that a new formula or function will apply.
+Students may see when trying to answer their question that solving an equation arises as a necessity and that the equation often involves the specific instance of knowing the output value of a function at an unknown input value.

 Modeling problems have an element of being genuine problems, in the sense that students care about answering the question under consideration.
 In modeling, mathematics is used as a tool to answer questions that students really want answered.
-Students examine a problem and formulate a mathematical model (an equation, table, graph, or the like), compute an answer or rewrite their expression to reveal new information, interpret and validate the results, and report out; see figure A2-1.
+Students examine a problem and formulate a mathematical model (an equation, table, graph, or the like), compute an answer or rewrite their expression to reveal new information, interpret and validate the results, and report out; see figure M3-1.
 This is a new approach for many teachers and may be challenging to implement, but the effort should show students that mathematics is relevant to their lives.
 From a pedagogical perspective, modeling gives a concrete basis from which to abstract the mathematics and often serves to motivate students to become independent learners.

-Figure A2-1.
+Figure M3-1.
 The Modeling Cycle

 The examples in this chapter are framed as much as possible to illustrate the concept of mathematical modeling.
-The important ideas surrounding polynomial and rational functions, graphing, trigonometric functions and their inverses, and applications of statistics are explored through this lens.
+The important ideas surrounding rational functions, graphing, solving equations, and rates of change are explored through this lens.
 Readers are encouraged to consult appendix B (Mathematical Modeling) for further discussion of the modeling cycle and how it is integrated into the higher mathematics curriculum.